CogStack/CogStack-NiFi/docs/deploy/services.md

 The Apache NiFi user interface can be hence accessed by navigating on the host (e.g. `localhost`) machine at `http://localhost:8080`.

 In this deployment example, we use a custom build Apache NiFi image with example user scripts and workflow templates.
-For more information on configuration, user scripts and user templates that are embeded with the custom Apache NiFi image please refer to the [README](../nifi/README.md) in `nifi` directory.
+For more information on configuration, user scripts and user templates that are embeded with the custom Apache NiFi image please refer to the [nifi](../nifi.md).
-The available example workflows are covered in [WORKFLOWS](./WORKFLOWS.md) file.
-Alternatively, please refer to [the official Apache NiFi documentation](https://nifi.apache.org/) for more details on actual use of Apache NiFi.
+The available example workflows are covered in [workflows](./workflows.md) Alternatively, please refer to [the official Apache NiFi documentation](https://nifi.apache.org/) for more details on actual use of Apache NiFi.